worldbank/covid19-agent-based-model/README.md

 To improve the speed of the model to simulate millions of agents, a **time-to-next-event strategy** and a **vectorized implementation** was done.

+One of the model's limitations is that the interaction of agents are defined at the district level because we don't have data of actual workplaces.
+This can be easily extended when the data is available by setting the `economic_activity_location_id` attribute below to the actual workplace id instead of the district id.

+Also note that the economic activity interaction matrix is defined based on informed estimates but still is not based on empirical data.
+Additional improvement could be a survey of interaction of population that also asks for the economic activity of respondents to accurately inform the model.

 ## Sample output

 The following visualizations are generated from the output of the model.
 Shown below is a graph of the disease case trajectories for various scenarios.
 Also shown are example spatiotemporal propagation of the outbreak for both unmitigated and a lockdown scenario.